sozdatelispython/Search-in-number/README.md

 # OSearch

-Hello, dear people, crack is an osint tool for searching for any information
+Hello, dear people, osearch is an osint tool for searching for any information

 In the main menu we can see 4 items: Search by number, search by IP, search by passport and exit